dganbold/raspicam_node/README.md

 http://wiki.ros.org/ROSberryPi/Installing%20ROS%20Kinetic%20on%20the%20Raspberry%20Pi

 The existing user is should be in the video group in other to access to command interface between the running Linux kernel and peripherals (camera, audio subsystems etc) of the VideoCore.
-Make sure that by execute follow:
+Make sure that by execute below:

 	groups | grep video